 You Won't Get Rich With Consumer Debt

-You end up paying more for those things that you buy on credit than if you had just paid cash.
+You end up paying more for the things that you buy on credit than if you had just paid cash.
 Sometimes it ends up being 20% more.
 Sometimes you end up paying more than double.

 Where does all that money go?
-It goes to the credit card company, to the bank, the car dealer, and the department store.
-It goes to those people who understand money and know how to get it from those that don’t.
+It goes to the credit card company, the bank, the car dealer, and the department store.
+It goes to people who understand money and know how to get it from those that don’t.

-It goes to the people that have a plan.
+Money goes to the people that have a plan.